njlane314/rarexsec-ntuples/README.md

 labels, and CNN-friendly image tensors while retaining the same snapshot layout as the snapshot tool.
 It honours the same period syntax as the snapshot runner, so comma-separated lists (`run1,run2,run3`) or additional run tokens supplied as separate arguments are all valid.
+Use a descriptive output name such as `train_fhc_all_nuepre.root` so the resulting ROOT files can be quickly traced back to their configuration.

 ## Snapshot layout